 AI Engineering: Building the Future, One Model at a Time

-I’ve been working in AI Engineering for the past year at XtendOps and it’s been an incredible journey.
-I paused creating a lot of content during this time because my focus has been entirely on navigating the fast-paced changes in the AI space and figuring out how to apply the engineering aspects of AI in a way that benefits XtendOps and addresses the challenges our customers face, including pilots with companies like HelloFresh and Match.com.
+I’ve been working in AI Engineering for the past year at a dynamic tech company, and it’s been an incredible journey.
+I paused creating a lot of content during this time because my focus has been entirely on navigating the fast-paced changes in the AI space and figuring out how to apply the engineering aspects of AI in a way that benefits our organization and addresses the challenges our customers face.
+This includes running pilot programs with major players in the food delivery and matchmaking industries, pushing the boundaries of what’s possible with AI in these sectors.

 Artificial Intelligence is rapidly changing the landscape of technology, business, and even our daily lives.
 But behind every impressive AI product is a team of people who are not just researchers, but engineers—AI Engineers.
 These are the folks who turn abstract algorithms into practical, everyday tools that millions of people use without even thinking about it.